 Before You Drive

-- Prepare a travel plan – Check the route you intend to travel, and an alternate route.
+- Prepare a trip plan – Check the route you intend to travel and scope out an alternate route just in case.
 Check traffic and road conditions.
 Set up a check-in contact, and share your plan with your supervisor.

 - Prepare your vehicle - Are the seat, mirrors and headrest adjusted for you?
 Do a pre-trip inspection to confirm everything is working properly.
 Is the maintenance up to date?
 If you don’t think the vehicle is up to the trip, talk to your supervisor.